On this page

 - Questions you should ask about shopping centre leases

 General questions you should ask about a lease

 - Has the landlord given me all documents which are legally required by the Retail Leases Act 2003?
 The landlord must give a tenant: a copy of the lease; a disclosure statement; and a Small Business Commissioner Information Brochure.

 - What is the duration of the lease and have I got an option to renew?
 This needs to be clearly stated.
-It’s usually much cheaper to extend a lease than an early termination.
+It’s usually much cheaper to extend a lease than to terminate early.